Programs

 • Types of services available include: Leak Detection, Emergency response, Treatment process assistance, Operational troubleshooting and assistance, Rate Setting Studies, among many more.

-• This service is funded by a long-term contract with the U.S. Department of Agriculture, Rural Utilities Service and is available at no cost you as a member of the association.
+• This service is funded by a long-term contract with the U.S. Department of Agriculture, Rural Utilities Service, and is available at no cost to you as a member of the association.
+Learn more